bbopt/HyperNOMAD/README.md

   KEYWORD   INITIAL_VALUE   LOWER_BOUND   UPPER_BOUND   FIXED/VAR
 ```

 Here is an example of an acceptable parameter file.
-First, the dataset MNIST is choosen and we specify that HyperNOMAD is allowed to try a maximum of 100 configurations.
-Then, the number of convolutional layers is fixed throught the optimization to 5, the two '-' appearing after the '5' mean that the default lower and upper bounds are not changed.
+First, the dataset MNIST is chosen and we specify that HyperNOMAD is allowed to try a maximum of 100 configurations.
+Then, the number of convolutional layers is fixed throughout the optimization to 5, the two '-' appearing after the '5' mean that the default lower and upper bounds are not changed.
 The kernels, number of fully connected layers and activation function are respectively initialized at 3, 6, and 2 (Sigmoid) and the dropout rate is initialized at 0.6 with a new lower bound of 0.3 and upper bound of 0.8

 ```